clarko0/fishfinderweb/README.md

-Full front-end (a little bit of api) for a QOL tool app - for the game World of Defish.
+QOL tools in a full Next.js app, for the game World of Defish.